laravel/passport/UPGRADE.md

 ```

 ### Password Grant Type

-Password grant type is disabled by default.
-You may enable it by calling the `enablePasswordGrant` method in the `boot` method of your application's `App\Providers\AuthServiceProvider` class:
+The password grant type is disabled by default.
+You may enable it by calling the `enablePasswordGrant` method in the `boot` method of your application's `App\Providers\AppServiceProvider` class:

 ```php
 public function boot(): void